pradeepjindal/wellington-concurrent-cache-exercise/README.md

 # wellington-concurrent-cache-exercise
-Time Based and LRU Based,
+Time Based and LRU Based

 Concurrent KV Cache Implementation

+Using Java 8

+Along with Junit Test Cases to test all the functionality